 The Secretariat shall develop, for approval by the Council, Guidelines for the Preparation of a Conference or Symposium.
 The Guidelines shall assist the host in the planning and preparation for convening, and conduct, Conferences and Symposia.

-The Guidelines shall be made available to members considering hosting a Conference or Symposium.
+The Guidelines shall be made available to members considering hosting a Conference or Symposium and they should to the extent possible act according to these guidelines.

 - Amendments to the General Regulations